ncatlab/nlab-content/pages/4/7/5/5/15574/content.md

 ([Kennett-Riehl-Roy-Zaks (2011)](#KRRZ11))

-### An open problem: the presheaf topos over non-empty finite sets
+### The presheaf topos over non-empty finite sets

-...
+Just like in the [[simplicial set|topos of  simpicial sets]] levels in the topos of [[symmetric set|symmetric sets]] correspond to the natural numbers.
+The computation of the Aufhebungs relation between the levels was an open problem in topos theory since the 1980s.
+In [2025 Hora and Maehara](#HM25) show that for $n\geq 3$ it is given by $2n-1$ just like in the topos of simplicial sets.

 ## Related pages